Philodendron Pink Princess: Tips & Care Guide

 Allow Soil to Partially Dry Out Between Waterings

-Overwatering is the most common cause of issues like root rot and yellow leaves.
-Allowing the soil to partially dry out between waterings ensures the roots can breathe.
-A moisture meter can help take the guesswork out of deciding when to water if you struggle with determining soil dryness.
+If dry on top but still moist down below, hold off a few more suns.
+Too much water is the big cause of root rot and yellow leaves.
+Letting soil dry some between drinks means roots can breathe air.
+A moisture meter can help decide when to water if you struggle judging soil dryness.

 Water Thoroughly Once a Week in Summer, Less in Winter

-When watering your Pink Princess, be sure to water thoroughly until water drains from the bottom of the pot.
-This encourages deep roots.
-Then allow the soil to partially dry before watering again.
-In summer, aim to water your philodendron about once a week.
-In winter when growth has slowed, you likely only need to water every 10-14 days.
+When watering the Pink Princess, soak the soil thoroughly until water runs out the bottom of the pot.
+This grows healthy roots down deep.
+Then let the soil dry some before the next water.
+In summer’s heat, aim to water about once a week.
+When winter comes and growth slows, water once every week and a half or so.

 Watch for Signs of Under and Overwatering